MarMorenoGrup2/AuralSpace/README.md

 # AuralSpace

-This web is about an auralization space for a room.
+This web is about AuralSpace, a web app for room auralization